ivogeorg/FCND-Motion-Planning/README.md

 #### 1.2.
 File `motion_utils.py`

-The file contains helper methods for creating and navigating a grid-based set of trajectories:
+The file contains helper methods for creating and navigating a grid-based configuration space:

 `create_grid` creates a 2D grid based on the colliders data at a certain drone height and with a certain standoff safety distance.